-Alexandria is a larger medium-sized city located in the state of Virginia.
-With a population of 153,511 people and 83 constituent neighborhoods, Alexandria is the eighth largest community in Virginia.
+Alexandria is a relatively large city located in the state of Virginia.
+With a population of 154,706 people and 93 constituent neighborhoods, Alexandria is the eighth largest community in Virginia.

 Alexandria home prices are not only among the most expensive in Virginia, but Alexandria real estate also consistently ranks among the most expensive in America.